GULibrarySandbox/ten-repo/content/09-deidentify.md

 De-identifiying aims to allow data to be used by others for publishing, sharing and reuse without the possibility of individuals/location being re-identified.
 It may also be used to protect the location of archaeological findings, culturally sensitive data (for example archaelogical sites at risk of vandalism or looting) or the location of endangered species.

-Any identifiers (name, date of birth, address or geospatial locations etc) should be removed from main data set and replaced with a code/key.
+Any identifiers (name, date of birth, address or geospatial locations etc.) should be removed from main data set and replaced with a code/key.
 The code/key is then encrypted and stored separately.
 By storing de-identified data in a secure solution, you are meeting safety, controlled, ethical, privacy and funding agency requirements.

-*Re-identifing* an individual is possible by recombining the de-identifiable data set and the identifiers.
+*Re-identifing* an individual can be possible by recombining the de-identifiable data set and the identifiers.
+Steps need to be undertaken to avoid this occuring.

-###### Video Five Safes: Working with sensitive data (UK Data Service)
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Mln9T52mwj0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###### Australian practical guidance for de-identification (ARDC)
 *Australian Research Data Commons (ARDC)* has an excellent guide on De-identification.
 The [De-identification Guide](https://www.ands.org.au/working-with-data/sensitive-data/de-identifying-data) is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.

-Here are examples of practical guidelines available nationally:
+More practical guidelines available nationally include:

 * The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a [‘De-identification Decision Making Framework’](https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.